+Star Trucks Rentals, Inc. started in the 1860’s, making it one of the oldest family owned transportation companies in America.
+The company was originally organized as Star Baggage Company named after a Mr. Star himself, and was comprised of a mere handful of horses and wagons hauling baggage to and from the train depot.
 It was not until 1916 that the antecedents of the current owners became involved in the company.
 Harry, Peter and Andy Bylenga, then employed by Railway Express Company, purchased Star with money loaned to them by their mother.
-Their brothers, Ed and Connie, later became involved as well.
+Their brothers Ed and Connie soon joined in.

-Star was then comprised of several horses and wagons engaged in the hauling of baggage to and from the train depot.
-The name was changed to Star Transfer Line and their father, Cornelius Sr., was made Honorary President.
-With the advent of the motorcar and truck, the company began to use more trucks in their operation and soon grew to be a respectable local cartage, warehousing and contract carriage company in and around Grand Rapids.
+Star Baggage Company changed to Star Transfer Line, and continued to grow.
+Star began to branch out into many segments of the transportation industry.
+With the advent of the motorcar and truck, the company started to use more trucks in their operation and soon grew to be a respectable local cartage, warehousing and contract carriage company in and around Grand Rapids.

-Over the past several years, Star has expanded its market area by opening branch facilities throughout Michigan and northern Indiana.
-The company currently boasts seventeen branch locations–Kentwood, Comstock Park, Kalamazoo, Muskegon, Evart, Traverse City, Gaylord, Flint, Battle Creek, Bay City, Cadillac, Lansing, Jackson, Livonia, Holland and Roseville, Michigan.
+Today Star Truck Rentals is honored to serve over 1000 commercial accounts, including several Fortune 500 corporations.
+We can proudly say that Star has been affiliated with the National Truck Leasing System for 55 years, and is the oldest Michigan member.
+Star now boasts seventeen branch locations–Kentwood, Comstock Park, Kalamazoo, Muskegon, Traverse City, Gaylord, Flint, Battle Creek, Saginaw, Cadillac, Lansing, Jackson, Plymouht, Holland and Warren, Michigan.
 Also, there is one location in Goshen, Indiana.
-The Corporate Office is located in Grand Rapids, Michigan.
+The corporate office is located in Grand Rapids, Michigan.